Manishearth/manishearth.github.io/source/_posts/2015-05-23-container-types-in-rust-choosing-your-guarantees.markdown

 The last one should only be used if one is certain that the usage won't cause any memory safety.
 Remember that writing to a struct is not an atomic operation, and many functions like `vec.push()` can reallocate internally and cause unsafe behavior (so even monotonicity may not be enough to justify `UnsafeCell`)

+#### Guarantees

+Like `Rc`, this provides the (thread safe) guarantee that the destructor for the internal data will be run when the last `Arc` goes out of scope (barring any cycles).

+#### Cost
+This has the added cost of using atomics for changing the refcount (which will happen whenever it is cloned or goes out of scope).
+When sharing data from an `Arc` in a single thread, it is preferable to share `&` pointers whenever possible.

 [arc]: https://doc.rust-lang.org/std/sync/struct.Arc.html